topo-gps/ios-manual/en/routes/route_edit_track.rst

 The route will be loaded in into the route planner in this way.

-In the previous sections, it was explained how to extend and shorten a route.
-Here we will discuss the more general situation in which we will change the middle part of a route.
+In the previous sections, it was explained how to :ref:`extend a route <sec-route-extend>` and to :ref:`shorten a route <sec-route-shorten>`.
+Below we will discuss the more general situation in which we will change the middle part of a route.

 As an example we will now change the ‘Gower Hike’ so that the middle part of the route will go over the ‘Gower Way’.
 Initially the route looks as follows: